Khoren66/table/README.md

 ```

 - Each column can have sorting by changing value **sorter** in **headers**
-- In the header near the checkbox you can see **more icon** which will show dropdown dor removing selected rows
+- In the header near the checkbox, you can see **more icon** which will show a dropdown for removing
 - If you scroll down table will autogenerate fake 20 more rows